crmne/paolino.me/_posts/2025-05-13-standard-api-llm-capabilities-pricing-live.md

 puts model.pricing.text_tokens.standard.input_per_million  # => 0.1
 ```

-The API is open to everyone — any language, any framework.
+The API is open to everyone: any language, any framework.
 Found a missing model?
 [Report it](https://github.com/parsera-labs/llm-specs/issues).

 Providers should expose this data themselves.
 Until they do, this works.